-Trump Reportedly Will Name Son-In-Law Jared Kushner As Senior Adviser
+Trump Names Son-In-Law Jared Kushner As White House Senior Adviser

 Politics

-Trump Reportedly Will Name Son-In-Law Jared Kushner As Senior Adviser
+Trump Names Son-In-Law Jared Kushner As White House Senior Adviser

-Donald Trump will name son-in-law Jared Kushner a senior adviser in his White House, multiple news outlets are reporting.
+Donald Trump has named his son-in-law to a top White House job.
+Jared Kushner will serve as a senior adviser to the president, and the transition team says he will work with incoming Chief of staff Reince Priebus and chief strategist Stephen Bannon "to execute President-elect Trump's agenda."

 Best News of the Day.
 Trump Son-in-Law Jared Kushner to Be Named Senior White House Adviser https://t.co/GGmpeUq2oA— Kellyanne Conway (@KellyannePolls) January 9, 2017

+The announcement also says Kushner will not receive a salary while serving in the Trump administration, which could help alleviate legal problems stemming from federal anti-nepotism law.

-Kushner, a 36-year-old real-estate developer and publisher of the New York Observer, has been married to Trump's daughter Ivanka since 2009.
+Kushner, a 36-year-old real estate developer and publisher of the New York Observer, has been married to Trump's daughter Ivanka since 2009.
 When it was reported last week that they would be moving to Washington, D.C., it fed into speculation that one or both would serve as advisers in the Trump administration.

+"Jared has been a tremendous asset and trusted advisor throughout the campaign and transition and I am proud to have him in a key leadership role in my administration," Trump said in a statement, nothing Kushner's success in business and politics, with his role in the inner circle of the president-elect's 2016 campaign.

+In the statement, Kushner said, "It is an honor to serve our country.
+I am energized by the shared passion of the President-elect and the American people and I am humbled by the opportunity to join this very talented team."

 Bringing family members into the White House may prove difficult, though.
 That's because of a 1967 anti-nepotism law, inspired by another famous family, as NPR's Jim Zarroli recently reported: